Meet the CBS12 News Team

 Suzanne loves Gator football, crossword puzzles and running.
 Suzanne lives with her two children in beautiful Delray Beach.

 Eric Roby joined the CBS12 team in December 2001.
-He anchors the CBS12 This Morning and the noon newscasts on WPEC CBS12.
+He anchors the CBS12 This Morning on WPEC CBS12.

 Eric came to Florida from Davenport, Iowa, where he was weekend anchor at WQAD, an ABC affiliate, for two and a half years.
 Before heading west, Eric was an anchor/reporter in Salisbury, Md., at WBOC, a CBS affiliate.